chnyuch/ancRecon/README.md

 PPPostProcess

 ## Notice
-Please check if you have installed every packages in R and Python.
+Please check if you have installed every package in R and Python.
 And remember to change the path in Python script.

-## Commend line example:
+## Command line example:
 ```bash
 for i in /prj/ycc-backup/Side_project/Sepideh_ancRecon/*.txt; do python /prj/ycc-backup/script/anc_recon.1.py $i; done;
 ```